We Asked ChatGPT For Skincare Advice — Here’s What Happened

 A few seconds later, I got this AI-generated response:

-As I predicted, ChatGPT gave me pretty basic sunscreen recommendations, though it did pull smaller brands, as requested, including Kinship Self Reflect Probiotic Moisturizing Sunscreen SPF 32 which is fabulous.
+As I predicted, ChatGPT gave me pretty basic sunscreen recommendations, though it did pull smaller brands, as requested, including Kinship Self Reflect Probiotic Moisturising Sunscreen SPF 32.
 A few years ago, it won an R29 Beauty Innovator Award for its protection and glow-giving formula that made our editors' skin look extra dewy.
 I appreciate that ChatGPT explained that the "butterfly bush extract" in the formula claims to "protect against blue light and digital pollution," which I didn't know.

 Still, I wanted more data.
 So I asked my co-workers if they had any skincare dilemmas to bring to Open AI.